aptos-labs/developer-docs/apps/docusaurus/docs/move/prover/spec-lang.md

 <a name="risk-aborts-if-is-partial"></a>

-> Note that there is a certain risk in setting `aborts_if_is_partial` to true, and best practice is to avoid it in specifications of public functions and transaction scripts once those are considered finalized.
+> Note that there is a certain risk in setting `aborts_if_is_partial` to true, and best practice is to avoid it in specifications of public functions and Move scripts once those are considered finalized.
 This is because changing the code after finalization of the spec can add new (non-trivial, undesired) abort situations the original specification did not anticipate yet will nevertheless silently pass verification.

 If no aborts condition is specified for a function, abort behavior is unspecified.
 The function may or may not abort, and verification will not raise any errors, whether `aborts_if_is_partial` is set